nickmackenzie/dont-get-zohod/pages/Sites/ListBlogPosts.md

+---
+title: List Blog Posts on Any Page
+description: List your latest blog posts on any ZOHO sites page.
+---

 # List Blog Posts on Any Page

 Create a code snippet in the area you want to display the blog posts